 The platypus is one of the world’s most remarkable animals.
 The Australian Platypus Conservancy is working hard to unlock some of the key scientific mysteries which still surround the species.
 In particular, the Conservancy is conducting a wide range of research projects, conservation programs and environmental education initiatives.

-Details of platypus sightings can be reported online to the Conservancy’s Platypus Care program by going to Report a Sighting.
+Details of platypus sightings can be reported online to the Conservancy by going to Report a Sighting.
 You can also get involved in keeping track of your local platypus population through the APC’s Australian Platypus Monitoring Network (APMN).

-The APC also collects records of Australian water rats (rakali).
-Please go to Report a Sighting to submit information concerning this species.
+Often described as Australia’s version of the otter, the Australian water-rat (rakali) is the largest native mammal to share the freshwater habitat of the platypus.
+The APC also collects records of Australian water-rats (rakali).
+Please go to Report a Sighting to submit information concerning this attractive species.

 Additional information on platypus and rakali research and conservation issues can be found in copies of Platypus News & Views in the APC Newsletter section.